- Armstrong Browning Library and Museum

 Through the generosity of the Brown Foundation, the Armstrong Browning Library is pleased to house an academic chair at Baylor University for a scholar-in-residence in Browning studies or Victorian literature and culture.
 The current holder of The Margarett Root Brown Chair in Robert Browning and Victorian Studies is Dr. Joshua King, Associate Professor of English at Baylor University.
 As Chair, Dr. King serves as a scholar-in-residence for the Armstrong Browning Library, researching and publishing on materials related to the Library’s holdings and attending and designing scholarly and outreach events to promote the Library’s standing as a world center for Victorian studies.
-Dr. King began his three-year term as Chair in summer 2014 and will be eligible for additional terms thereafter.
+Dr. King began serving as Chair in summer 2014.

 Other Activities as Chair

 As a teacher in Baylor's English department, Dr. King has been holding classes at the ABL for many years.
 Students in these classes, undergraduate and graduate, actively use the ABL's archives to generate new knowledge and share it with the wider public.
 For example, they have made interactive presentations on rare items, written online posts about understudied or newly discovered rare materials, and staged exhibitions of our holdings for the general public.

 Since 2010, Dr. King has coordinated Baylor’s 19th Century Research Seminar (19CRS), an interdisciplinary forum for faculty and students from within and outside Baylor University to present and hear original research in all areas of nineteenth-century studies.
 The 19CRS has been instrumental in building bridges between the ABL, the English department, and other departments throughout the university.